Metric Speed (Velocity)

 So if something is moving at 5 km/h that is a speed.

-But if you say it is moving at 5 km/h westwards that is a velocity.
+But when we say it is moving at 5 km/h westwards that is a velocity.

 If something moves backwards and forwards very fast it has a high speed, but a low (or zero) velocity